 What Should I Do If My Rideshare Driver is Drunk?February 5, 2020

-This past New Year’s Eve, a young couple wanted to make sure that they got home safely from the party they attended, so they arranged for a ride with a Lyft driver.
+This past New Year’s Eve, a young couple wanted to make sure that they got home safely from the party they attended, so they arranged for a ride with a rideshare driver.
 The passengers noticed that the driver was swerving in and out of lanes and driving well over the speed limit.
 The driver was pulled over by a police officer, who administered a sobriety test.
 He was arrested for drunk driving.
 Unfortunately, this is not an isolated incident.
 Customers who use ridesharing apps should be aware of the liability issues involved with these types of accidents.
 A skilled car accident lawyer can explain these issues in detail and secure the financial compensation they deserve.

 Anyone who gets behind the wheel of a motor vehicle with a blood alcohol concentration (BAC) of 0.08 or higher is considered legally drunk.
 This goes for Uber and Lyft drivers as well.
 While the number of people who use these ridesharing services continues to grow, there are certain risks involved, including accepting a ride from a driver who is under the influence of drugs or alcohol.
 If a rideshare driver is drunk, they are more likely to be involved in an accident, which can seriously compromise the safety of passengers.